kemsky/stream/README.md

 //prints first item
 ```

-Also you can clone stream (event deep clone using AMF tricks)
+Also you can clone stream (even deep clone using AMF tricks)